SPF -all or ~all: what's the difference, and which to choose

 The method is the same as tightening DMARC, and it rests on data:

-1. Inventory all your sending sources from your aggregate reports — they reveal every IP sending in your name.
+- Inventorying every sending source from the aggregate reports — they reveal every IP sending in the domain's name.

-2. Make sure they're all in your SPF (or aligned in DKIM), without exceeding the ten-lookup limit.
+- Checking they're all in the SPF (or aligned in DKIM), without exceeding the ten-lookup limit.

-As long as step 1 isn't done with confidence, stay at ~all — but with the clear goal of switching.
+As long as step 1 isn't done with confidence, ~all holds — but with the clear goal of switching.

 The case of domains that don't send

-One case deserves a separate mention: domains you send no mail from — parked domains, defensive brand domains, old domains you keep.
-For them, the terminal qualifier isn't a compromise, it's obvious: publish v=spf1 -all, with no mechanism before it.
-You declare that no server is authorized to send in their name — which is exactly true, since you don't send.
+One case deserves a separate mention: domains that send no mail at all — parked domains, defensive brand domains, old domains kept in reserve.
+For them, the terminal qualifier isn't a compromise, it's obvious: v=spf1 -all, with no mechanism before it.
+The record declares that no server is authorized to send in their name — which is exactly true, since nothing sends.
 Paired with a DMARC p=reject (and, with DMARCbis, np=reject for non-existent subdomains), it's the strictest and simplest configuration to maintain, because it needs no upkeep: there's no source to track.

 This matters all the more because dormant domains are favorite spoofing targets, precisely because nobody watches them.
-An attacker loves a brand domain you own but forgot to protect.
-The v=spf1 -all is your first line of defense, free and permanent.
-Don't leave any domain you own without this line — it's one of the best effort-to-benefit security moves there is, and it takes a minute to set.
+An attacker loves a brand domain that's owned but forgotten.
+The v=spf1 -all is the first line of defense, free and permanent.
+No owned domain should go without this line — it's one of the best effort-to-benefit security moves there is, and it takes a minute to set.

-A quick glance is enough to know where you stand.
-Our free analyzer reads your record, tells you your terminal qualifier, and flags dangerous configurations like +all.
-For the full set of checks, see how to check your SPF record.
-And if your SPF returns an error rather than a plain result, see PermError, what it means.
+A quick glance is enough to place a domain.
+Our free analyzer reads the record, names the terminal qualifier, and flags dangerous configurations like +all.
+For the full set of checks, see how to check an SPF record.
+And when an SPF returns an error rather than a plain result, see what a permanent error means.

 Frequently asked questions

 Can -all block legitimate mail?
-Only if a legitimate source isn't listed in your SPF (and not aligned in DKIM).
-That's why you switch to -all after inventorying and listing all your sources, not before.
+Only if a legitimate source isn't listed in the SPF (and not aligned in DKIM).
+That's why the switch to -all comes after inventorying and listing every source, not before.

 Is ~all "safer" than -all?
-Safer for you in the short term (less risk of blocking your own mail if your inventory is incomplete), but less protective against spoofing.
+Safer for the sender in the short term (less risk of blocking its own mail on an incomplete inventory), but less protective against spoofing.
 It's a transition compromise, not a target.

 Why does my provider recommend ~all?
 Often out of caution, to avoid breaking the mail of customers whose source inventory is uncertain.
-It's defensible at the start, but doesn't stop you from aiming for -all once your estate is under control.
+It's defensible at the start, but it's no reason to give up on -all once the estate is under control.

-What should I do if I find ?all?
-Treat it as almost equivalent to no useful SPF, and replace it with ~all (transition) then -all. ?all asserts nothing and provides no protection.
+And when a record shows ?all?
+It's almost equivalent to no useful SPF, and calls for a replacement by ~all (transition) then -all. ?all asserts nothing and provides no protection.

 Should every sending domain end in -all?
 Ideally yes, once its sources are fully inventoried.
-Until then, ~all is an acceptable waypoint — but treat it as a waypoint, not a destination.
+Until then, ~all is an acceptable waypoint — a waypoint, not a destination.
 A domain that ends in ~all for years is quietly leaving the door ajar for impersonators that non-DMARC receivers would otherwise turn away.

-Knowing whether you can switch to -all without breaking your mail means knowing all your sources.
-Thomas, your virtual CISO, names them from your reports, checks they're all covered by SPF or DKIM, and tells you the precise moment to switch to -all safely — and warns you if a dangerous +all or ?all is lurking in your record.
+Knowing whether a domain can switch to -all without breaking its mail means knowing all its sources.
+Thomas, the virtual CISO, names them from the reports, checks they're all covered by SPF or DKIM, and indicates the precise moment to switch to -all safely — and flags a dangerous +all or ?all lurking in the record.

-Analyze your domain for free → or create an account to move to -all with confidence.
+Analyze a domain for free or create an account to move to -all with confidence.

 Related guides